ayuyamo/data-structures/PA2/README.md

     }
 ```
 - **Destructor:**
-    - If the `Node` object was destroyed or the program exits, `~Node()` will be called and assign this class's member pointers to `nullptr`.
-This ensures that the pointer does not point to deallocated memory after the `Node` object was destroyed.
+    - If the `Node` object was destroyed or goes out of scope, the `~Node()` desctructor is called, which deletes the object `data` points to (hence the pointer will be invalidated after the `delete` operation) and set `nextNode`'s pointer to `nullptr`.
+This ensures that these pointers  inadvertently point to deallocated memory.
 ```
     ~Node(){
-        data = nullptr;
+        delete data;
         nextNode = nullptr;
     }
 ```